xela92/react-quirk/README.md

 ## Why Quirk?

-In React, **managing API calls and business logic is a pain**.
-Making business logic hooks is great, but it feels somehow unnatural to make a hook for every single API call you make and always return the same kind of data.
+In React, **managing API calls and business logic is often a pain**.
+Making business logic hooks is great, but it feels somehow unnatural to make a hook for every single API call you make always returning the same kind of data and have to manage the lifecycle of the call (loading, error...).
-Often, you want to make a call, forget about mapping the data and how API works, and just have your result in a state, and **be able to update it with a simple setStat**e.
+Often, you just wanted to make a call and forget about mapping the data and how API works, and just save your result in a state, **being able to update it with a simple setState.**

 This is where **Quirk** comes in.

 ## How does it work?

 **Quirk** wants from you a simple object with:
-- a `getter` function, which returns a promise
+- a `getter` function, which must return a promise that returns the external data
-- a `setter` function, which returns a promise
+- a `setter` function, which must return a promise that returns the new data
 - an `initialValue`, what you generally want your initial state to be
 - an _optional_ `overrideInitialValue` field to override the initial state from the component

-You can then define a function that returns a quirk configured with that object, to have your API logic point set (you can keep it with your models, for instance).
+You can then pass it to the quirk function, wrap it in a function / object (I prefer a function to be able to pass an `overrideInitialValue`) and you have **your API logic point set** (you can keep it with your models, for instance).
-The getter function manages getting data, and maybe remaps it if needed; the setter function manages update, delete, and create operations.
+The getter function manages getting data, and maybe remaps it if you need it; the setter function manages update, delete, and create operations.
-The setter function receives a config made up from the fields you passed to the setState, the actual state, and the config you passed to the quirk function.
+The setter function receives a config made up from the fields you passed to the setState, the actual state, and the config you passed to the `useQuirkState` hook.

-Then, you can literally do anything you need to update your APIs!
+Then, you can literally do anything you need to update your APIs, and it's all in your quirk!

 Example: